 The woodland at Lochgair is registered with the Woodland Carbon Code (WCC).
-It is estimated that the woodland will sequester over 10,000 tonnes of carbon over 100 years.
+It is estimated that the woodland will sequester almost 10,000 tonnes of carbon over 100 years.
 This is measured in Woodland Carbon Units (WCU) which is a tonne of carbon dioxide which has been sequestered in a WCC-verified woodland.
+In 2024, ownership of the woodland was transferred to Lochgair Estates, and MacArthur Green continues to be the lead sponsor of the woodland and biodiversity management of the site.
+This sponsorship involves funding all woodland and biodiversity management activities.